Trump threatens Turkey's economy if it attacks Syrian Kurd militia

 “We have applied economic sanctions in many places, I assume he is speaking about those kinds of things.”

-Ankara is well aware of the cost of strained ties with the United States.
+Ankara is well aware of the cost of strained U.S. ties.
 A diplomatic crisis last year, when Trump imposed sanctions on two of Erdogan’s ministers and raised tariffs on Turkish metal exports, helped push the Turkish lira to a record low in August.

 Having slid as much as 1.6 percent to 5.5450 against the dollar earlier in the day, the lira TRYTOM=D3 stood at 5.4401 at 1919 GMT, firming around a quarter of a percent from Friday's close.